 - Satisfactory completion of an undergraduate course in Statistics.
 High School AP coursework and “testing out” at college acceptance is not accepted.

-- One year minimum of continuous full-time acute care experience in critical care setting
+- A minimum of one year of continuous full-time acute care experience in a critical care setting

-- Minimum of 2 shadowing experiences with a CRNA.
+- A minimum of 2 shadowing experiences with a CRNA.
 The CRNA should document the shadowing experience, sign and date and give to applicant.
+This is uploaded to the application after submission using a “misc” upload.

 * Applicants will not be considered for an interview until they have received their CCRN certification.

 Earning a 3.2 GPA for your BSN is required.
 An elevated GPA based on non-nursing credits may not be adequate for being considered for an interview.
-If an applicant has completed or is in the process of completing graduate work, this will be taken into consideration for admission.
+If an applicant has completed or is in the process of completing graduate work, this will be taken into consideration, but not a guarantee, for an interview.

 While enrolled in the program, students must maintain a 3.0 GPA to be successful.
-Raleigh School of Nurse Anesthesia does not consider “average” students to be successful candidates.
+UNCG DNP Nurse Anesthesia does not consider “average” students to be successful candidates.
 Only students showing strong academic ability will be considered for admission.

 Students receive the required clinical practicum experience under the instruction/supervision of CRNAs and anesthesiologists.
 The hours of practicum vary in order to offer wide variety of clinical experiences and to enable the student to correlate theory and practice.
 Graduate and clinical clock hours average approximately 35 hours per week per semester.
 Additional time is required for preoperative and postoperative visits, care planning, and independent study.
 The time committed to study, class, and practice may consume over 60 hours per week.

-Admission to RSNA is on a competitive basis.
+Admission to the Nurse Anesthesia program is on a competitive basis.
 Students are chosen on the basis of their academic record and general fitness for the study of anesthesia nursing.
-All students accepted to the program must furnish, before enrollment, complete immunizations, vaccinations, licensure, TB testing, flu shots, drug test, and background check as requested by RSNA.
+All students accepted to the program must furnish, before enrollment, complete immunizations, vaccinations, licensure, TB testing, flu shots, drug screen, and background check as requested by UNCG Graduate School.

-The Raleigh School of Nurse Anesthesia does not discriminate on the basis of race, color, national origin, sex, disability, age, religion, creed, veteran status or any factor protected under state or federal law in its programs, activities, or any protected classes required to maintain our accreditation with the Council on Accreditation of Nurse Anesthesia Educational Programs.
+The UNCG DNP Nurse Anesthesia Concentration does not discriminate on the basis of race, color, national origin, sex, disability, age, religion, creed, veteran status or any factor protected under state or federal law in its programs, activities, or any protected classes required to maintain our accreditation with the Council on Accreditation of Nurse Anesthesia Educational Programs.
 The following person has been designated to handle inquiries regarding the non-discrimination policy:

 Nancy Shedlick, DNAP, CRNA